 STEP 4 – Fill out forms and submit them to your Session

 All related forms & documents are located in the Document Library; Search using the tag CPM.

 Submit all forms to your Clerk of Session prior to your interview with your session.
 This is how they will learn about you and your call.
 Take your time and answer all of the questions thoughtfully and carefully.
 Computer-generated or typed responses are required throughout the process.
 The content as well as the presentation of your paperwork, and the thought and care put into answering each question will determine the initial impression you make to both your session and the CPM.

 STEP 5 – Appear before your Session

-When they endorse you for Inquiry, they will need to fill out the Session Evaluation and Recommendation, (Form 1D) which includes the selection of an elder to be a liaison between you and your Session.
+Upon their endorsement of you for Inquiry, they will need to fill out the Session Evaluation and Recommendation, (Form 1D) which includes the selection of an elder to be a liaison between you and your Session.

 Both you and the moderator of the Session also need to sign the Covenant Agreement and Inquirer Release, (Form 2B.)

 STEP 6 – Submit paperwork to the presbytery